blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![The test selection window with the storage tests unchecked.](images/hands-on-lab/2019-03-24-20-34-43.png "Validate a Configuration Wizard")

-19. On the Confirmation window, click **Next** to begin the validation tests.
+19. On the Confirmation window, select **Next** to begin the validation tests.

-20. Review the output of the tests by clicking the **View Report** button.
+20. Review the output of the tests by selecting the **View Report** button.
 This validation test aids you in determining if your server and network configuration is correctly configured for Windows Failover Clustering.
 You should review any warnings or errors.
 In our case, the environment was preconfigured to support clustering so there should be no errors.
 There may be warnings regarding best practices such as multiple network cards etc. In a production environment these warnings must be taken seriously as they may adversely affect the performance and reliability of the cluster.
 In our lab they will have a negligible impact.

-21. Click **Finish** on the Validate a Configuration Wizard.
+21. Select **Finish** on the Validate a Configuration Wizard.

 22. On CloudShopSQL, open the PowerShell ISE and execute the following code: